 You have also outlined how a PET could be useful, with a caveat that they can become chargeable if the donor dies within the 7 year period (a failed PET).

 Gifts such as property will only be free of Inheritance Tax ( as potentially exempt transfers) if the donor died seven years or more after making the gift and as long as they didn’t benefit from it (for example, continuing to live in the family home after putting it into a trust)

-Bob and Alice don’t have children, but they plan to give wedding gifts when appropriate, of £1000 to their nieces and nephews.
+Bob and Alice don’t have children, but when appropriate they plan to give wedding gifts of £1000 to their nieces and nephews.
 They already give each of them £250 birthday money so a bit more wouldn’t hurt.
 They could also give away another £3000 each year if they found a deserving cause/relative (not the nieces and nephews, they get enough already).
 The mortgage is paid off, and both Bob and Alice are in receipt of good pensions.
 They have more than enough to live off so they could afford to make a regular gift out of income.
 Again, this may not be subject to IHT.

-It will then increase in line with Consumer Prices Index (CPI) from 2021 to 2022 onward.
+It will increase in line with Consumer Prices Index (CPI) from 2021 to 2022 onward.
 Any unused nil-rate band will be able to be transferred to a surviving spouse or civil partner.

-From 2020/2021 the £325,000 exemption that everyone gets,when added to the new family home allowance means an increase in the IHT threshold to property owners of £500,000 – or £1m for married couples.
+From now the £325,000 exemption that everyone gets,when added to the new family home allowance means an increase in the IHT threshold to property owners of £500,000 or £1m for married couples.

-Bob and Alice don’t currently run a business as they are both retired, but had they been in this position when one passed on, they may have been eligible to claim business property relief (50% or 100% on certain assets) Bob’s Aunt runs a farm and believes that certain assets may qualify for IHT relief.
+Bob and Alice don’t run a business as they are both retired, but had they been in this position when one passed on, they may have been eligible to claim business property relief (50% or 100% on certain assets) Bob’s Aunt runs a farm and believes that certain assets may qualify for IHT relief.